volfco/haproxy_automatron/README.md

 Encrypt certificates for all defined domains in haproxy.cfg.

-The primary use case is to use with marathon-lb, which is a Mesosphere HAProxy plugin, that regenerates the haproxy with topology changes.
-This script is designed to be executed by marathon-lb as a custom reload command.
+The primary use case is to use with marathon-lb, which is a Mesosphere HAProxy plugin, that regenerates the haproxy config with topology changes.
+This script is designed to be executed by marathon-lb as a custom reload (--command) command.

 This script has no dependencies on marathon, mesos, or any other system besides `certbot`.

-It can be run independently.
+This script can be run on demand, or as a cron job.
+It is recommend to as a cronjob to make sure that all certificates are updated, and on-demand when the topology changes (say, attached to marathon-lb).

+## SSL
+The default behavior of marathon-lb is to have all information be spoon feed from marathon.
+This might work for some, but here we are decoupling SSL control from marathon.
+Now, every domain that is configured for HAProxy (using the HAPROXY_GROUP label) will automatically get an SSL certificate.

+This is better than the default configuration, in that if there was no SSL certificate for a domain the user will get an invalid certificate warning in the browser.
+I don't have to say why this is bad.

+# Execution Workflow
+1. Marathon-LB is invoked or detects a topology change
+2. Marathon-LB completes haproxy.cfg generation and invokes haproxy_automatron.py
+3. haproxy_automatron.py does some preflight checks and then parses haproxy.cfg and pulls all hostnames.
+We are assuming DNS is already configured
+4. haproxy_automatron.py try to generate certificates for each hostname present
+5. haproxy_automatron.py will itterate over all certificates in the `/etc/letsencrypt/live/` directory, and generate a full pem containing both the chain and private key in `/etc/ssl/haproxy`
+6. haproxy_automatron.py will do a configuration check to make sure that haproxy will come up cleanly when reloaded
+7. haproxy_automatron.py will reload haproxy and exit cleanly

 # Required Configuration